Are Mesothelioma Settlements Taxable?

 Taxes on Other Types of Mesothelioma Compensation

-Filing a lawsuit isn’t the only way to get compensation for mesothelioma and seek justice for your illness.
-In some cases, you may be able to secure compensation from a lawsuit, trust fund claims, and benefits from the VA.
+Filing a lawsuit isn’t the only way to get financial support for mesothelioma.
+In some cases, you may be able to secure payouts from trust fund claims and monthly benefits from the Department of Veterans Affairs (VA).

-Find out more about taxes on these other types of mesothelioma compensation below.
+Find out more about taxes on other types of asbestos compensation below.

 Asbestos Trust Funds